-Bonneville Salt Flats, Utah
+Bonneville Salt Flats, UT

 In the summer of 2011, I had decided to investigate the route taken by the Donner-Reed Party in 1846, across the Bonneville Salt Flats between Salt Lake City and Wendover, Utah.